 Photos from The Whitman Piece Tech - Dress All Rights Reserved by H. Scott Heist

 Ice House Tech Load In Sunday Night.
 The Space is ours!
 (Tip of the hat to Gary Minyard and PYT.)
 JP Jordan lords over the management of Load In and Lisa Jordan and Emma Chong discuss light placement.

 The Team.
 At Moravian.
 This is our last full week of rehearsals, and the show HAS to come together NOW!
 It’s a big play, and we’re having a hard time getting all the work done.
 Photo by H.Scott Heist All Rights Reserved.

 Jeremy and me…Opening scene in the graveyard.
 Jeremy has been a delight to work with.
 He plays the part of Beau.
 Photo by H.Scott Heist.
 All Rights Reserved.

-Anonymous asked: did you get an actor?
+Anonymous said: did you get an actor?

 Ron, thanks for asking.
 Yes.
 Gene Connelly.
 Appreciate the help.
 Rehearsals are in underway, and all my neurosis are coming into full play.